hemerajs/go-hemera/README.md

 ```

 ## Pattern matching
-We implement `depth order` this will match the entry with the most properties first.
+We implemented `depth order` this will match the entry with the most properties first.
 We can measure this depth by counting the fields of a struct.

 ```go
 type Foo struct {